 To prepare operators to successfully pass the remote pilot knowledge test and achieve FAA remote pilot certification, students will gain an understanding of much of the ground-school information covered in the FAA’s knowledge test including regulations; airspace classification, interpretation of sectional navigation charts, operating requirements, and flight restrictions; aviation weather sources and effects; small unmanned aircraft loading and performance; emergency procedures; aeronautical decision- making and crew resource management; radio communication procedures; physiological effects of drugs and alcohol; airport operations; and maintenance and preflight inspection procedures.

-The course includes a training quadcopter with a camera, a computer flight simulator with a radio controller, a sectional chart, 50 FAA sample test questions, a workbook, a sample General Order, a copy of First to Deploy – Unmanned Aircraft for SAR & Law Enforcement by Gene Robinson, and 24 hours of instruction.
+The course includes a training quadcopter with a camera, a computer flight simulator with a radio controller, a sectional chart, an FAA test supplement, 50 FAA sample test questions, a workbook, a sample General Order, a copy of First to Deploy – Unmanned Aircraft for SAR & Law Enforcement by Gene Robinson, and 24 hours of instruction.
 Each student will receive a training certificate of completion.View Classes